 While the preventative techniques listed by OWASP include effective security principles, like limiting resource consumption, writing unit tests, and using segregation, we’re going to focus on the following:

 - Secure development lifecycle

 - The paved road (also known as secure design patterns)

 A secure development lifecycle is a framework to layer people, processes, and technology throughout a systems (or software) development lifecycle, also known as an SDLC.

 One of the first publicly shared secure development lifecycle frameworks was released by Microsoft back in the 2000s, and was focused on finding and addressing software security flaws throughout a typical software project.

 Over time, both software development methodologies and means of securing software have evolved.
-A lot of organisations embrace agile software development styles, which results in having to deliver security processes in very different ways, often at a higher velocity.
+A lot of organizations embrace agile software development styles, which results in having to deliver cyber security processes in very different ways, often at a higher velocity.

-Whether your organisation follows agile or other methodologies, there are common themes in most secure development frameworks, including:
+Whether your organization follows agile or other methodologies, there are common themes in most secure development frameworks, including: